Skip to main content

 Adding a new exercise

-Define steps in guided_exercise.py, register in _EXERCISE_REGISTRY, add trigger keywords to _EXERCISE_SELECTORS, and add LLM guidance to knowledge/response_modes/guided_exercise.md.
-No dispatcher or graph changes needed.
+Define an ExerciseDefinition under agent/skills/guided_exercises/definitions/, include its steps and selector groups, register it in the ALL_EXERCISE_DEFINITIONS tuple in agent/skills/guided_exercises/registry.py, and add LLM guidance to agent/prompts/sources/response_styles/guided_exercise.md when the new exercise needs behavior-specific prose.
+No dispatcher or graph changes should be needed.
 See Agent Graph for the full architecture.